sakurakhadag/warmspringwinds.github.io/_posts/2017-01-23-fully-convolutional-networks-(fcns)-for-image-segmentation.md

 Now, let's create a contour for our segmentation to make it look like an actual sticker.
-The save file is a _png_ file with a _alpha_ channel set up to eliminate the background.
+We save the file as _png_ with an _alpha_ channel that is set up to make background transparent.
 We still visualize the final segmentation on the black backgound to make the the countour visible.
 Otherwise, it is hard to see it, because the background of the page is white.